alarm-redist/fifty-states/analyses/WI_cd_2020/doc_WI_cd_2020.md

 ### Interpretation of requirements
 We enforce a maximum population deviation of 0.5%.
-We add a pseudo-county constraint as described below.
+We add a county/municipality constraint as described below.

 ## Data Sources
 Data for Wisconsin comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).